Madison Cawthorn: Circulation of nude video

-Firearms at airports
+Legal issues

 In February 2021, Transportation Security Administration agents at the Asheville Regional Airport discovered an unloaded Glock 9mm handgun and loaded magazine in Cawthorn's carry-on bag.
 A spokesman for Cawthorn said the gun, magazine, and ammunition were meant to have been stowed in his checked luggage.

+In March 2022, Cawthorn was charged with driving while his license was revoked and while two speeding tickets were pending.
+He faced possible time in jail.
+Later that month, he agreed to a lesser improper speedometer charge for an October 2021 ticket in Buncombe County and paid over $200 in fines and fees.
+A 2017 charge of driving on a revoked license had been dismissed.
+Cawthorn had court dates in Polk and Cleveland counties in June 2022 for speeding and driving with a revoked license.
+His Polk County court date (for speeding in January 2022) was moved to February 2023, and his revoked license charge was dismissed by the Cleveland County district attorney's office in late 2022.
+Cawthorn moved to Florida after leaving political office and his attorney entered a guilty plea to a lesser speeding charge with a fine of about $200 in a deal that resolved his driving offenses.

 In April 2022, Cawthorn was briefly detained at an airport in Charlotte, North Carolina, for attempting to board a commercial flight with a loaded handgun in his carry-on luggage.
 Police said he was cooperative, and he was cited for possession of a dangerous weapon on city property.
-Cawthorn had a trial date in Mecklenburg County on January 13, 2023, for bringing the gun to the airport in Charlotte.
-The trial was delayed until May.

-Driving offenses

-In March 2022, Cawthorn was charged with driving while his license was revoked and while two speeding tickets were pending.
-He faces possible time in jail.
-A 2017 charge of driving on a revoked license was dismissed.
-Cawthorn had court dates in Polk and Cleveland counties in June 2022 for speeding and driving with a revoked license.
+On May 5, 2023, Cawthorn pleaded guilty and was fined $250.
+(The trial in Mecklenburg County had originally been scheduled for January 13 but was delayed.)